Monday, 30 December 2013

 More significantly, though, some of those things that signalled Christmas to us have now gone and can't be replaced.

-This year we said goodbye to an uncle and good friend, somebody who was as much part of our festive memories as those aforementioned turkey and ham dinners, the songs or, in our earliest years, Santa Claus.
+This year we said goodbye to an uncle and good friend, somebody who was as much a part of our festive memories as those aforementioned turkey and ham dinners, the songs or, in our earliest years, Santa Claus.

 Thus, as we all know, things are constantly changing, evolving – sometimes for better, sometimes for worse.
 With time we might come to embrace a Colombian Christmas.
 Or maybe we've just moved on from getting too engrossed in it, no matter where we are.